FIVE JEWELS OF WISDOM

 Negative desires can manifest themselves as selfish desires.
 Wishing or

-into criminal activities to accumulate money.
+many people into criminal activities to accumulate money.

-However, other negative, far subtler desires are equally damaging to
+However, other far subtler negative desires are equally damaging to

 one's emotional well-being.
 These are comparison, ambition, and